ftassy/GCalTab/README.md

 * execute scripts on these tabs

 Tabs are open for obvious reason: that's the aim of the add-on.
 The only script that can be executed on these tabs is the [DarkReader](https://darkreader.org/) algorithm, that has a strict [privacy policy](https://darkreader.org/privacy/).
-It will be executed only if you use the Dark mode.

 Of course, Google Calendar works as it would do in your web browser, including regarding data collection.